-On February 26, 2018, the Company completed the sale of Webdam for an aggregate purchase price of \$49.1 million, subject to working capital adjustments.
-Total cash received, after an initial working capital adjustment, net of transaction costs paid, was \$42.3 million with an additional \$5.0 million receivable placed in escrow.
-The funds in escrow are expected to be released to the Company, net of final working capital adjustments, in two payments: (i) \$2.5 million during the second quarter of 2018 and (ii) \$2.5 million during the first quarter of 2019.
-The funds in escrow are included as a component of other current assets on the consolidated balance sheet as of March 31, 2018.
-In addition, approximately \$3.0 million of transaction costs related to the sale are expected to be paid in the second quarter of 2018, and are included as a component of accrued expenses and other current liabilities as of March 31, 2018
+On February 26, 2018, the Company completed the Sale of Webdam for an aggregate purchase price of \$49.1 million, subject to working capital adjustments.
+Total cash received, after an initial working capital adjustment, net of transaction costs paid, was \$42.3 million with an additional \$5.0 million receivable placed in escrow. \$2.5 million of the funds placed in escrow were released to the Company in the second quarter of 2018.
+The remaining \$2.5 million of funds in escrow are expected to be released to the Company, net of final working capital adjustments, during the first quarter of 2019.
+The funds in escrow are included as a component of other current assets on the consolidated balance sheet as of June 30, 2018.
+In addition, approximately \$2.5 million of transaction costs related to the sale were paid in the second quarter of 2018, and approximately \$0.5 million is expected to be paid in the third quarter of 2018 and is included as a component of accrued expenses on the consolidated balance sheet as of June 30, 2018.